 As they plot against Hamlet, Gertrude enters the room announcing the death of Ophelia.
 She declares that out of unending grief, Ophelia drowned herself in the river.
 Laertes, struck with another tragic storm, exits in a hurry to find his sister.
 Claudius asks Gertrude to come with him to follow Laertes and states that this might further fuel the rage of Laertes.

 (The persuasive powers of Claudius are made evident by Shakespeare in this act.
 He uses mental instability of Laertes to make him think that Hamlet is the one who killed Polonius on purpose.
-Although, Hamlet did kill Polonius, it was not deliberate and there is fault of Polonius also who hid behind the tapestry when a mother and son were having a conversation.
-Polonius conceals all the necessary truths and reveals only those that would act against the innocence of Hamlet, which makes Laertes outraged and seek revenge against the Prince.)
+Although, Hamlet did kill Polonius, it was not deliberate and there is fault of Polonius who hid behind the tapestry when a mother and son were having a conversation.
+Claudius conceals all the necessary truths and reveals only those that would act against the innocence of Hamlet, which makes Laertes outraged and seek revenge against the Prince.)

 Hamlet Summary: Act – V, Scene – 1 (Churchyard in Elsinore):